legendarycode3/nft-smart-contract/README.md

 ## Functions

 ### BasicNft
 * **constructor()**: Initializes the `Basic NFT` collection by setting the collection name to `Doggie` and the symbol to `DOG` through the OpenZeppelin ERC-721 constructor.
-It also initializes the internal token counter, which is used to assign sequential
+It also initializes the internal token counter, which is used to assign sequential token IDs to newly minted NFTs.

 ### MoodNft